Sean Hamilton

-Sean "Hollywood" Hamilton (born 1970) is an American radio personality.
+Sean "Hollywood" Hamilton is an American radio personality.
 On November 8, 2019, he was inducted into the National Radio Hall of Fame.
 He can be heard weekday mornings hosting the "Hollywood Hamilton Show & The KTU Morning Crew" on WKTU in New York City.
 On October 5, 2018, iHeartMedia announced a new long-term agreement with Hamilton.
 Robert Pittman, chairman and CEO of iHeartMedia Inc., stated, "Hollywood Hamilton is one of the most loved, respected and recognized voices and names in radio, his unparalleled ability to connect with both listeners and music's biggest artists is a true representation of what makes radio the most powerful medium in the U.S."

 Early life

 Hamilton was born and raised in both Las Vegas and Reno, Nevada.
 Both his parents were in show business; his father, Al, was the entertainment director for major Nevada hotels and casinos, and also a comedian who performed in those establishments.
 Hamilton's mother, April Ames, was a singer for Harry James, Sam Donahue, Buddy Rich, and others during the "big band" era.
 She made appearances on Johnny Carson and George Gobel television shows.
 Later, during the 1970s, she performed on the Nevada casino circuit with her own band, April Ames and The Dames.
 Hamilton got the nickname "Hollywood" when he was nine years old.
 While sitting backstage watching his father's Las Vegas show wearing a suit and bow tie, one of his father's showgirls passed by, stopped, and called him "Little Hollywood".